-India’s best restaurant for five consecutive years, and ranked 17th in Asia at Asia’s 50 Best Restaurants Awards yesterday, Indian Accent continues to be the country’s crowning glory in the world of F&B. Manning it is Chef Manish Mehrotra, who’s not only made it the best restaurant in India, but is also directing the brand gradually towards global domination.
+India’s best restaurant for six consecutive years, and ranked 13th in Asia at Asia’s 50 Best Restaurants Awards yesterday, Indian Accent continues to be the country’s crowning glory in the world of F&B. Manning it is Chef Manish Mehrotra, who’s not only made it the best restaurant in India, but is also directing the brand gradually towards global domination.

-A string of awards and recognition along the way led to opening an outpost in New York three years ago, and London over a year ago.
-His meticulous care for seeing through the details is apparent even at the international chapters, “When New York opened I was there for nine months, and when London started I was there off and on for four months.
-I selected the team of chefs, I did the menu, the video training, setting up the kitchen and procedures, and everything.”
+A string of awards and recognition along the way led to opening an outpost in New York three years ago, and London a little over two years ago.
+His meticulous care for details is evident even at the international chapters.
+“When New York opened I was there for nine months, and when London started I was there off and on for four months.
+I selected the team of chefs, did the menu, the video training, setting up the kitchen and procedures, and everything.”
 While his base is in Delhi, Mehrotra travels between the three restaurants regularly, making sure to be present in New York or London for all major events and commemorations in those cities.

 Taking India to the world

-When a malai cheeni toast from the streets of Kolkata inspires you to do a brioche toast with honeycomb and berries (you can find a similar version at Comorin, mentored by Mehrotra) at a private event in Italy, you know how to ace introducing Indian flavours at a global level.
-“London knows about Indian food, but it knows about curries and all these things, which are not 100 percent true.
-Because it’s not just about curry, there are thousands of other things also.”
-While he states that New York is more adventurous, Mehrotra shares his strategy to make people more aware of how Indian cuisine works.
+When a malai cheeni toast from the streets of Kolkata inspires you to do a brioche toast with honeycomb and berries (you can find a similar version at Comorin, mentored by Mehrotra) at a private event in Italy, it’s obvious you know how to ace Indian flavours at a global level.
+Mehrotra shares his strategy to make people more aware of how Indian cuisine works.
 “My dishes are done in such a way that you can order a main course and it’s complete in its own.
 So, there’s a soft shell crab main dish from the Konkan region of India, we serve it with pulao and kokum curry, which is very popular with Malvani cuisine — it’s a complete meal which shows how foods are paired in cuisines from India.”

 All images: Courtesy Indian Accent